 Bingo!
 Found something.
 Let’s set the target’s IP.

 And run the exploit.

-Alright, now that we have 1 root access, I have a feeling that everything get's far more complicated from here.
-Next thing I did was running a Zenmap scan against the target.
+Alright, now that we have 1 root access, I have a feeling that everything gets far more complicated from here.
+The next thing I did was run a Zenmap scan against the target.

 It revealed a couple of open ports:

 - 21 – ProFTPD (What we already exploited)

 - 80 – HTTP with Apache

 Naturally, the first thing we try to do is open a web browser and try to access the on port 80.